genomicsclass/book/pages/exploratory_data_analysis.md

 ![Example of the qqnorm function.
 Here we apply it to numbers generated to follow a normal distribution.](figure/exploratory_data_analysis-qqnorm_example-1.png)

-We can also get a sense for how non-normally distributed data will look in a QQ-plot.
+We can also get a sense for how non-normally distributed data will look in a qq-plot.
 Here we generate data from the t-distribution with different degrees of freedom.
-Note that the smaller the degrees of freedom, the fatter the tails.
+Notice that the smaller the degrees of freedom, the fatter the tails.
 We call these "fat tails" because if we plotted an empirical density or histogram, the density at the extremes would be higher than the theoretical curve.
-In the QQ-plot this can be seen in that the curve is lower than the identity line on the left side and higher on the right side.
+In the qq-plot, this can be seen in that the curve is lower than the identity line on the left side and higher on the right side.
 This means that there are more extreme values than predicted by the theoretical density plotted on